gillerick/applied-concurrency-in-go/README.md

 - Although this technique can be expensive to set up and maintain, if speed is the top most priority, it is a valuable technique that additionally provides _fault tolerance_ and _scalability_.

+#### 5. Rate limiting

+- Rate limiting refers to _constraining_ the number of times _some kind of resource_ is accessed to some finite number per unit of time.
+- The benefits include:
+    - Prevents entire classes of attack vectors against a system.
+    - Prevents a legitimate user from _degrading_ the performance of the whole system and affecting other users or even causing _death-spirals_
+- Even with only a single user, rate limits can be advantageous.
+A lot of the time, systems have been developed to work well under the common use case, but may begin behaving differently under different circumstances.
+This effect may cascade through the system and have drastic, unintended consequences.
+- For instance, under a load, the system may begin _dropping packets_ causing the distributed system to _lose its quorum_ and stop accepting writes, effectively causing all the existing requests to fail.
+This is kind of a system performing a DDoS attack on itself.
+- Rate limiting allows us to reason about the performance and stability of our system by preventing it from falling outside the boundaries already investigated.